Skepsis (musician)

-Scott Elliott Jenkins is an English musician from Beckenham.
+Scott Elliott Jenkins, professionally known as Skepsis, is an English musician from Beckenham.
 He is best known for his 2023 single, "Rave Out", with Turno and Charlotte Plank, which charted at No. 37 on the UK Singles Chart; his 2024 follow-up with Plank, "Green & Gold" with Rudimental and Riko Dan, charted at No. 29.
 He has also released the collaborative album Pure Bassline 2 with DJ Q and Jamie Duggan, which charted at No. 2 on the UK Dance Albums Chart, and the 2021 studio album Faith in Chaos, which charted at No. 79 on the UK Album Downloads Chart.

 Life and career

 Early life

 Scott Elliott Jenkins is from Beckenham, and attended Langley Park School for Boys and a university in Canterbury.
 He became interested in electronic music after hearing the works of the Prodigy and Pendulum.
 When he was fourteen or fifteen, his school won a grant from the government of the United Kingdom to renovate its music department, which it used to order itself iMacs with Logic Pro on them, which prompted Jenkins to develop an interest; he initially made dubstep, drum and bass, rap and trap beats.

 He also began DJing aged fifteen, after a tutor came into his school and offered lessons during lunchtimes; he learnt on Serato, as that was what was being advertised in Langley Park at the time, though later switched to using a set of Pioneer CDJ-350s after saving up for a year.
 His first set was at a parent–teacher conference.